ozaik/Advanced-Evil-Tower/README.md

 - **📱 WiFi Captive Portal** - Can be deployed as a WiFi hotspot login portal
 - **🔐 OAuth Integration** - Pre-configured for Google, Microsoft, and Facebook authentication
 - **📊 Admin Dashboard** - Monitor and manage all active sessions
+- **👁️ Session Monitoring** - Administrators can view and interact with any active browser session
 - **🎯 Domain Allowlist** - Restrict browsing to specific domains per session
 - **🐳 Docker-Based** - Easy deployment and scaling